spraakbanken/sparv/docs/developers-guide/sparv-classes.md

 ## OutputDataAllSourceFiles
-Like [`OutputData`](#outputdata), this class is used for annotations holding arbitrary data and that is used as output, but the source file must be specified for all actions.
+Like [`OutputData`](#outputdata), this class is used for output annotations holding arbitrary data, but is used when output should be produced for *every source file* in the corpus.
+By calling an instance of this class with a source file name as an argument, you can get an instance of `OutputData` for that source file.

 **Arguments**:
 - `name`: The name of the annotation.